 Religion that is pure and undefiled before God, the Father, is this: to visit orphans and widows in their affliction and to keep oneself unstained from the world.
 James 1:27 (ESV)

 The last Wednesday of the month is a night we set aside for families who have been influenced/touched by foster care and/or adoption.
 We will cookies and beverages with time for community and support.
-We will meet in the Henderson Hills Baptist Church Offices, in the Large Conference Room.
+We will meet in the Henderson Hills Baptist Church Offices, in the Large Conference Room at 6:15 PM.
 Childcare is provided.

 Future FAM Community Nights: